TueTran2008/TueTran2008/README.md

 ## About Me

-I'm a passionate developer with a keen interest in systems programming and open-source contributions.
+I'm a passionate developer with a keen interest in embedded systems programming and open-source contributions.
 I love to explore new technologies and apply them to solve real-world problems.

-- 🌱 I’m currently learning **Advanced C and Rust**
+- 🌱 I’m currently learning **Advanced C, new to Rust and little Python**
 - 💬 Ask me about **C, Rust, and Python**
-- 📫 How to reach me: **tue.tran@example.com**
+- 📫 How to reach me: **tuetd174343@gmail.com**
-- ⚡ Fun fact: I enjoy playing chess and hiking in my free time.
+- ⚡ Fun fact: I enjoy games and soccers

 ## GitHub Stats